Use & Care

 Thoroughly rinse the countertop with clean water and wipe surface completely dry.
 Check to see if blotchiness is gone.
 If not, repeat procedure, applying more pressure on the sponge or rag.

-Countertop Repair — Removing Fine Scratches
+Countertop Repair — Removing Minor Cuts and Scratches

 There's Always the Professional Option